ahfitwi/win_wall_dataset/README.md

 # win_wall_dataset
-Totally about 27000 images (50% of them contain windows and the remaining are walls):
+Totally about 27000 images (50% of them contain windows and the remaining are walls) were employed but we cannot upload all of them here.
+Only sample images for each label are uploaded, as outlined below.
+If you need more images, please email us your request with clear mention of the purpose via afitwi1@binghamton.edu.
+We will email you the whole dataset via google drive as soon as possible.

     - 0_raw_win_images_99: 99 images